klausman/armapadocs/content/mission_making/mission_depfix/index.md

 If the old mission was using external files (e.g. our framework), don't forget to copy them over!

+Also, the mission-level settings, specifically night/day time and weather, need to be redone.

 ### Caveats

 Obviously, if the deps weren't caused by JSRS or similar mods, there are now